software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 {: .highlight }

-> Make sure that you have pushed your work to the project's GitHub repository before the Sprint 1 deadline on {{site.sprint_1_deadline}}.
+> Make sure that each team member has pushed their work to the project's GitHub repository before the Sprint 1 deadline on {{site.sprint_1_deadline}}.

 ## ⭐ Bonus: Git branches